haochenheheda/segment-anything-annotator/README.md

 # segment-anything-annotator
-We developed a python UI based on labelme and  for pixel-level annotation.
+We developed a python UI based on labelme and segment-anything for pixel-level annotation.
 It support generating multiple masks by SAM(box/point prompt),  efficient polygon modification and category record.
 We will add more features (such as incorporating CLIP-based methods for category proposal and VOS methods for mask association of video datasets)

 ## Features